 Also known as the sense of sound, the ability to perceive and process audio is a critical feature in humans.
 Without good hearing, issues such as communication can be a challenge.
 Your career choices may be limited and from time to time, you could find yourself in danger since body reflexes are wired to what we can sense and perceive.

-Even though genetics is to blame for a majority of hearing loss cases, many of them are not neonatal.
+Even though genetics is to blame for the majority of hearing loss cases, many of them are not neonatal.
 Many people who do not suffer hearing loss at birth develop the symptoms later in life, due to factors such as injury, aging, and disease, among others.
 The good thing is that regardless of the course, there is always a solution as long as your auditory machinery is not permanently damaged.
-This is where we press the play button for hearing aids, smiles.
+This is where we press the play button for hearing aids.

-Now, getting hearing aids can be a challenging process, especially since each case of hearing loss is different from the other.
+Now, getting hearing aids can be a challenging process, especially since each case of hearing loss is different from the others.
 Here are some useful tips for buying hearing aids.

 1. MEDICAL CLEARANCE

 A hearing exam is a key step before buying any hearing aid device.
 In most cases, hearing tests may indicate a specific medical problem contributing to hearing loss.
 In such a scenario, a physician can recommend the right treatment for the preexisting medical condition before prescribing hearing aids based on your symptoms.
 Using hearing aids without a medical clearance could make someone’s hearing impairment even worse.

 2. CHOOSE A REPUTABLE HEARING AID PROVIDER